Monday, May 31, 2004

 D'oh!

-"Oh THAT'S lovely," says I.
+"Oh that’s lovely," says I.

-"Well," he rebutted, "I'll stay as long as I can... without risking divorce!"
+"Well," he rebutted, "I'll stay as long as I can without risking divorce!"

 I told him he had a choice:

-He agreed that maybe he should at least CONSIDER staying.
+He agreed that maybe he should at least consider staying.

 I dilated to 6 cm without drugs.
-I asked for a birthing ball; this thing rocks.
+I asked for a birthing ball.
+This thing rocks.
 Literally.
 It's a big ball you sit on and it takes the pressure off your muscles and tailbone, etc. You can rock, bounce, whatever.
-It opens the pelvic floor muscles up and just relieves the pain of contractions very efficiently.
-I know, because they made me get in the bed once while I was contracting and, as we say in the South, I like to have died.
+It opens up the pelvic floor muscles and just relieves the pain of contractions very efficiently.
+I know, because they made me get in the bed once while I was contracting, and as we say in the South, I like to have died.
 "Get me back on the ball!"

-I got cliche near the end of it, feeling that I just couldn't do it anymore.
+I got cliché near the end of it, feeling that I just couldn't do it anymore.
 "Yes you can," doctor, student and family lied.
 They told me over and over how near she was to being born, how close it was to being over.

 "Two more contractions," Dr. Keanu said, as I pooped green spinach on him anyway.